Colby-hin/Colby-hin/README.md

 <a href="https://www.linkedin.com/in/colby-hinchy/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Motivated Entry Level Cybersecurity Professional looking forward to contributing to the success of an organization while continuing to develop my technical skill sets as I progress in my career.
+Motivated IT Security Professional looking forward to contributing to the success of an organization while continuing to develop my technical skill sets as I progress in my career.

 ## Objective